SergTyapkin/microfrontends-vite-vue-react-routers/README.md

-# Microfrontend Demo with Vite Module Federation, Vue, React, Vue-router, Vuex, and TypeScript
+# Microfrontend Template with Vite Module Federation, Vue, React, Vue-router, Vuex, and TypeScript

 This repository demonstrates a microfrontend architecture using Vite's Module Federation plugin, React, and TypeScript.
 The demo consists of one host application (`vue-host-app`) and two remote applications (`vue-child-app` and `react-child-app`).